axxes8/CSE-212-Final-Project/Stack/Stack.md

 A stack in Python works much the same way.
 Adding to the back of the stack is called a **Push**.
 Removing from the back of the stack is called a **Pop**.
 Normally you do not **push** or **pop** from the middle of the stack as that is not as efficient as working from the back.
 We will talk more about performance later.

 ### **Undo Function**
 Another example of how a stack can be used is in an undo function seen in most word processing programs.
 The words you type are **pushed** onto the stack.
 This creates a history of what has been typed.
-When you press undo the words are **poped** off of the stack.
-Lets look at an example.
+When you press undo the words are **popped** off of the stack.
+Let's look at an example.

 ![Undo Example](Undo.jpg)